heartever/SPMattack/README.md

+This is the code for our Sneaky Page Monitoring (SPM) attack published at ACM CCS 2017: Leaky Cauldron on the Dark Land: Understanding Memory Side-Channel Hazards in SGX.
 We lauched the attack on unmodified libgcrypt with the help of graphene-SGX.
 So you may need to compile graphene-SGX successfully to reproduce the attack.

 ## How to run the victim library with graphene-SGX